KhemKhanal/Development/README.md

-This is just a normal calculator which is available to in GooglePlay store.
+This is just a normal calculator which is available in GooglePlay store.
 I set the price to 500 baht because I know nobody will buy it XD

 I spend 3 months on it as it was my first project in Xamarin.forms.
 (I did not know how to use Github then, hence 20 commits)